 - Senior Division: 4-H ages fourteen (14) to eighteen (18)

-At the county and district level, when there are three age divisions available, suggested age divisions would be:
+At the county level, when there are three age divisions available, suggested age divisions would be:

 - Junior Division: 4-H ages eight (8) to ten (10)